 Day 4 – museum & culture day

-Visit the main palaces and museums, breaking up the day by visiting Tongin Market for lunch.
+No South Korea travel guide could miss the rich cultural heritage in Seoul.
+Visit the palaces, museums and galleries, breaking up the day by visiting Tongin Market for lunch.
 Here you can exchange tokens for a lunchbox of local food.

 - National Museum of Korean Contemporary History – the place to understand recent history including Japanese rule and the split with North Korea.